London Property Investment Market – Still the Good, Bad and the Ugly?

 Chesterton's forecast is that the rate of rental decline will slow down in 2021 to 2% across Greater London and to between 1% and 2% in the higher value locations.
 Assuming the economy recovers as forecast they expect annual rents to resume growth and to settle into a level slightly above inflation.

 And Foxtons believe that the gradual lifting of Coronavirus restrictions has allowed people to reconsider their living arrangements as workers return to offices and universities think about opening their doors.
 This, in conjunction with a slight decrease in new properties coming to the market, has shown early signs of recovery in rents achieved across the capital.
 They believe the market, based on Q2 2021 activity, is returning to normality.

-As I said, very contrasting views.
-Speaking to our property clients the demand for rent in London has yet to feel the impact of Brexit, the changes in stamp duty have had an impact on total purchase prices but little on demand, and the changes in property tax would have had a large impact on their cash flow had they not made alternative arrangements.
-The best advice I can give is to ensure that you have a well thought out, flexible plan in place, as well as appropriate funding in line with your rental income, ensuring that you do not put too much pressure on your cash flow, and act fast to changes in the industry, be those legislative, market or interest rate changes.
+Speaking to our property clients the view is mixed, with some still recovering from the impact of last year.
+Again, the best advice I can give to London landlords and property investors is to ensure that you have a well thought out, flexible plan in place, as well as appropriate funding in line with your rental income, ensuring that you do not put too much pressure on your cash flow, and act fast to changes in the industry, be those legislative, market or interest rate changes.

-If you need further advice regarding the London property investment market, please feel free to contact me on firstname.lastname@example.org or call me on 020 3146 1602.
+If you need further advice regarding the London property investment market, please feel free to contact me at firstname.lastname@example.org or call me on 020 3146 1602.